its-me-ojas/git-swift/README.md

 # Git-Swift

-Git-Swift is a CLI tool that generates AI-powered commit messages using Groq's language models.
+Git-Swift is a solution powering developers to don't worry at all about version control as our advanced AI solution is the one handling all that work.

 ## Features